Contact our corporate or local offices directly.

 The currently active sheet number and the total number of sheets in a document are shown in the Status bar at the bottom of the workspace.

-The settings in the Sheet Properties dialog determine the base structure (size, border, settings, etc.) of the current page or all pages in the document.
-Alternatively, the page format can be defined by loading a (custom) sheet template document.
+The settings under the Page Options tab determine the base structure (size, margins, etc.) of the current page or all pages in the document.
+Alternatively, the page format can be defined as a custom size, or by loading a sheet Template document.

 An Altium Draftsman document can use templates to define its page properties (Sheet template), and for new documents, a range of predetermined content (Document template).
 Both types of templates can be created from the PCB drawing file (file extension